 - Ministry of Industry, Business and Financial Affairs

 - National Cyber Crime Center NC3

-- Municipalities in Denmark in relation to Social Work among children and youth
+- Municipalities in Denmark in relation to Media Literacy and Safer Internet for Children

 - Danish School of Education (DPU)